SEBR-0429/u4_lesson_django_intro/README.md

   pipenv install django
   ```

+PC users may need to use "pip" instead of "pipenv" for these

   Running the above command will install Django and create the virtual environment where your dependencies for this project will be managed.
 Pipenv works a lot like npm does: it'll install our dependencies and track them in a `Pipfile`.
 This is similar to how `npm` works, the main difference being that pipenv does all the work for us by putting the dependencies in a separate location, so we don't have to worry about adding things to `.gitignore`.

 6. Next, we're going to install the library for connecting Django to PostgreSQL: